eswan-star/HDSI_AGRI_LaTeX/README.md

 **Latex structure required for the HDSI Agri Datathon Write-Up as an extended abstract:**

 An **extended abstract** is a concise summary of a research project or study that provides an overview of its objectives, data & methods, results, and conclusions.
 Typically longer than a standard abstract, it offers more detail while still being brief, often including key figures, tables, or references to support the presented information.
-The purpose is to give judges a clear understanding of your project and its significance, allowing them to assess its relevance to their interests or field.
+The purpose is to give judges a clear understanding of your project, allowing them to assess your team's strategy to accomplish the selected prompt.

 ## Instructions for Your Write-Up:

 - **Work in the** `HDSI_AGRI_template.tex` **and** `references.bib` **files for your write-up.**
   - These files provide an example of text, several tables and equations, images that span both columns and span a single column, and a bibliography.
-  - **Note:** Your write-up does not have to match this example.
+  - **Note:** Your write-up does not have to match this example exactly by any means.
 You are free to edit and reformat as you wish.
+This just supposed to be a 3-page example that was taken from an agriculture based project for Harvard's CS 283 Computer Vision course and has no relevance to the competition prompts.

 - **Final Write-Up Requirements:**
   - Must have a **two-column format**.